rcabaccang/FEWD-SEA-7/Week_02_Styling/Assignment/README.md

 ###Evaluation / Submission

-Students will create a new repository on GitHub called "homework-landingpage" and push their code to it when they are ready to submit.
-Instructional team should evaluate against the solution code and the student's use of technical elements.
-They will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
-Bonus sections are completely optional.
-The maximum possible score on this assignment is 14/14.
+Students will push their completed assignment to their student repository.
+Instructors will provide feedback on GitHub.